Research Skills 2024

 Google is more than just a search bar, and it is not even the only one out there.
 Take a look at sources on other search engines like Bing, Yahoo, and Pinterest and take that information in comparison with the things you find on Google.
 Oh, and never consult fewer than 3 sources on a subject.
 That way, you have a well-rounded view of the topic.

 Research skills are not static, and they do not die easily.
 Curiosity remains with us forever as one of our most human traits.
-Fortunately, the digital age of information demands continuous learning and adaptation to stay “with it.”
-Stay curious and open to new research methodologies and tools, and really enjoy the chase of the informational prize.
+The world today demands continuous learning and adaptation to stay “with it.”
+Stay curious and open to new research methodologies, maintain information literacy, and gain new technological skills, especially search engine optimization (SEO).

 Funny mug shot of a pug that says "I chewed the internet cable."

-As we look to the future, good writing and research skills will continue to be valuable.
-Artificial intelligence, machine learning, and big data analytics will revolutionize the way we gather and interpret information.
-So, researchers will need to adapt to these changes and go in fully to learn the skill sets and power of emerging technologies.
+As we look to the future, the research process we know now will continue to evolve.
+Artificial intelligence, machine learning, and big data analytics are set to revolutionize the way we gather and interpret information.
+Researchers will need to adapt to these changes and harness the power of emerging technologies.

-It is true the journey from encyclopedias to the digital age has transformed the way we research and gather information.
+The journey from encyclopedias to the digital age has transformed the way we research and gather information.
 While the old days had their charm, and that sweet, sweet smell of an open book, the opportunities presented by the internet are boundless.
+Teaching research skills to people you know will give them a new set of abilities when it comes to technology use.
+Young people can offer expert advice compared to older students.

-To excel in any field, understanding what you are looking for and what is trending requires access to information and the ability to discern the reliable from the fake.
+With these opportunities come challenges.
+To excel in any field, understanding your industry, competitors, and trending topics requires access to information and the ability to discern the reliable from the inaccurate search results.
 Thankfully, research skills remain an integral part of successful learning.

-So I say, embrace the digital age, hone your skills, and keep researching—because knowledge is power, and the “innerweb” and the quest for knowledge is timeless.
+Knowledge is power, and the quest for knowledge is timeless.

 P.S.
 Have fun while you are at it!